Rent and payment

 Currency – bank transfers

 The payment should preferably be made in SEK.
-If payments are made in any other currency than SEK, KI Housing will need to add an administrative fee of SEK 60 for the manual handling of currency exchange differences.
+If payments are made in any other currencies than SEK and there are discrepancies with the invoiced amount, KI Housing will need to add an administrative fee of SEK 60 for the manual handling of currency exchange differences.

 Payment method: Internet bank transfer